 “Look carefully around your world; you’ll see the answer to your question.
 A starting point might be the garbage they toss in my oceans.”

-“I don’t throw garbage into the ocean, I promise I don’t.”
+“I don’t throw garbage into the ocean, I promise I don’t,” Daniel told him, respectfully.

 Poseidon’s sea green eyes narrowed on the little human as he asked it with interest, “If I granted you a wish, what would it be?”

-“I would wish to get us to where the robots live so we can take Shale home,” Daniel said determinedly, “That’s what I’d wish.”
+“I would wish to get us to where the robots live so we can take Shale home,” Daniel said decisively, “That’s what I’d wish.”

 “Is that the wish all of you want to make?”
-Poseidon asked them, impressed with the human child’s caring about the little robot’s needs.
-Perhaps a future generation of humans might finally learn to care and maybe someday they’d be welcome back into the world they once knew.
+Poseidon asked, impressed with the human child’s caring for the little robot’s needs.
+Perhaps a future generation of humans might finally learn how to care and maybe someday they’d be welcome back into the world they once knew.

 “I wish it too,” Naia nodded and stepped next to Daniel.

 “Very well, I shall grant you this wish.
-A safe passage out of here but do not attempt to sail my seas again, is that understood?”
+A safe passage out of my world but do not attempt to sail my seas again, is that understood?”

-They nodded affirmatively afraid to speak and anger the king again.
+They all nodded affirmatively, afraid to speak and anger the king again.

-Poseidon stood up and raised his massive trident slamming it down into the base of the shell, shaking the sea bed violently as he said the words to send them on their way.
+Poseidon stood up and raised his massive trident before slamming it down into the base of the shell throne and shaking the sea bed violently as he said the words to send them on their way.

-The next moments were a blur of water rushing past and air hitting their faces and then sand and dirt rivaling for their attention as they flew over ocean, beach and earth until they finally landed all at once on the grassy expanse of a lawn that lay before an imposing castle.
+The next moments were a blur of water rushing past, and air hitting their faces, and then sand and dirt rivaling for their attention as they flew over ocean, beach and earth.
+They finally landed, all at once, on the grassy expanse of a lawn that lay before an imposing castle.

 “I’m home,” Shale shouted excitedly and ran from them up the long set of steps leading to two huge doors at the top.
-He pulled open one huge door and ran into the castle out of their sight.
+He pulled open one huge castle door and ran inside and out of their sight.

 “That’s where he lives?”
 Naia said in awe.

 “Yes, that’s where he lives.”
-Came the booming reply, but it wasn’t from one of them it was from the very angry, extremely large, robot known as Granite, who was looming angrily behind them.
+The booming reply came from the extremely large robot, known as Granite, who was looming angrily behind them.